Majid-Kaffash/WP-mobile-menu/README.md

 #Mobile Menu
-Some creativity in making mobile menu ...
+Some creativity in making mobile menu ... <br>
 You can customize it with changing the css file and js file !